bcwaldon/bak-bcwaldon.github.com/_posts/2012-08-20-openstack-folsom-glance-overview.md

 Version 2.0 of the OpenStack Images API is largely defined based on the work that was finished in the Folsom release of Glance.
 Expect a separate post covering the v2.0 API spec itself.

+Two new configuration options were added to control the availability of specific API versions: enable_v1_api and enable_v2_api.
+These are boolean flags that control whether an API should be deployed with glance-api.
+If you want to prevent users from accessing the new v2 API, just set enable_v2_api to False (it defaults to True).

-I wanted to specifically thank Mark Washenberger, Alex Meade, Iccha Sethi and Nikhil Komawar of Rackspace for their outstanding work on the v2.0 API implementation!
+I want to specifically thank Mark Washenberger, Alex Meade, Iccha Sethi and Nikhil Komawar of Rackspace for their outstanding work on the v2.0 API implementation!

 See the [super-blueprint on launchpad](https://blueprints.launchpad.net/glance/+spec/api-2).